tttmmmyyyy/fixlang/Document.md

 Now run `fix run` in the working directory.
 The program will be compiled and executed.
 You will see the following output:

 ```
+The first 30 numbers of Fibonacci sequence are:
 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233, 377, 610, 987, 1597, 2584, 4181, 6765, 10946, 17711, 28657, 46368, 75025, 121393, 196418, 317811, 514229, 832040
 ```